In this post, I’ll do my best to break down the Empower Network compensation plan.

 But since you did not upgrade to the $3,000 level, that commission is passed up to me since I’m the first person in line who upgraded to that level.

 Now lets say you learned your lesson so you upgrade to the $3,000 level… and Nate gets focused and and brings in 5 people his first two weeks.
 The first two joined at the $25 and $100 levels, the 3rd one joined at the $25, $100 and $500 levels, and the last two get “all in”, purchasing all $25, $100, $500, $1,000 and $3,000 courses.

 Nate is coded to his 1st, 3rd, 5th and earns 100% commissions on those people.
 Since you personally referred Nate, you are coded to his 2nd and 4th sales (since you get 2,4,6 and every fifth sale after that).

 So, with those 5 sign-ups, Nate generated $375 in monthly residual ($25 + $100 X 3) and caked out on $5,000 in one-time commissions ($500 + $500 + $1,000 + $3,000).

 You would earn $250 ($25 + $100 X 2) in monthly residual and $4,500 ($500 + $1,000 + $3,000) in one-time commissions.

 But here is the kicker that few people really understand…as Nate passes up people to you… they are now coded to you… so you will earn the 2nd, 4th, 6th and every 5th sale they make, and then the 2nd, 4th, 6th, and every 5th sale of those passups, and then their passups…and so on.

 Truthfully, it doesn’t even really matter unless you are making more than $10,000/mo.

-PS.
 If you just scrolled to the bottom, I no longer promote Empower Network even though I rank for all Empower Network keywords on Google.